Workflow examples

 • Requests are categorized automatically and routed to the right person or queue.

-• Clients get a quick acknowledgment while the team works from one tracked workflow.
+• Staff get a quick acknowledgment to review while the team works from one tracked workflow.

 • Open items, aging requests, and turnaround time are visible without rebuilding a report.